matias-ma/tensor-de/README.md

 python model_eval.py --dataset cryoEM --data-dir ~/data_dir --work-dir ~/work_dir --dim 4 --vis-dims 0,1
 ```
 If you just want the actual density function, load in the model (see `model_eval.py` for how to do this) and then run `p_est = batched_vmap(lambda x: model.apply(params, x, method=model.p), batch_sz)`.

+# Contact
+If you have any questions or comments feel free to reach out to me at mati@princeton.edu.